saianudeepgit/Flask-based-RBAC-BE-app/App Functionality.md

   2nd Object  - Employee

 Created Relationship of these Objects
-Store & Manage these Object Model on SQLite Instance
+Then store and manage these object model on SQLite instance

 # Secure this REST API using JWT authentication